 Dogs nip and bite when they want to take charge and become the leader of the pack.
 Assert yourself as the authority right from the beginning and he will respect you.

-A Beagle may bite if its frightened.
+A Beagle may bite if it’s frightening.
 Some dogs are terrified of loud noises, like thunder for example.
 If you find your Beagle cowering under the bed because he’s scared of thunder, leave him alone.

 Fussing over or feeling anxious for a dog that’s frightened of storms only makes them more nervous.
 Don’t try to coax him out.
 He’ll come out on his own – after the storm.